olivernybo/leviathan/README.md

 If a module (node) has rounded corners, it indicates it is scalable.

-The modules are colored in the way that red modules are yet to be worked on, green modules are in progress, and no color is finished.
+The modules are colored in the way that red modules are yet to be worked on, orange modules are in progress, and no color is finished.

 ---